AlejoRjas/AlejoRjas/README.md

 ### Hi there 👋
-My name is Alejandro, i want put some stl, python and G-code.
+My name is Alejandro, i want put some C++ and python.

 <!--
 **AlejoRjas/AlejoRjas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.